The Daily Planner

 Besides your hour-by-hour plan, your daily sheet should include bullet points for the most important tasks of the day as well as habit tracking.

-Unlike the monthly and weekly planners, your Daily Planning Sheet is designed to travel with you, and serve as a reminder for your plans.
+Unlike the monthly and weekly planners, your Daily Planning Sheet is designed to travel with you and serve as a reminder for your plans.
 That is why it needs to be in your vicinity at all times.
-You should be able to check or cross things off, and make notes or adjustments.
-It’s a live document for that day, and it will also serve as the primary source for your daily review.
+You should be able to check or cross things off and make notes or adjustments.
+It’s a live document for that day, and it also serves as the primary source for your daily review.

 When Should You Plan Your Day?